Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Big data provides valuable insights into customers that companies can use to refine their marketing, advertising, and promotions by doing this they can increase customer engagement and conversion rates.
-(Anon., n.d.)
+(TechVidan, 2022)

 Big data is huge in the medical industry, medical researchers can identify disease signs and risk factors, this can help the doctors